awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

     if Max Body Size is set then the ESDK MUST fail if the encrypted content length field in the message body is greater than (>) Max Body Size.
-- MUST halt and fail if processing a message frame with an encrypted content field of a length greater than (>) Max Body Size, and MUST NOT attempt decryption on any such frame.
+- MUST halt and fail if processing a message frame with an encrypted content field of a length greater than (>) Max Body Size and MUST NOT attempt decryption on any such frame.
   - This means that when decrypting a regular frame in a framed message, if Max Body Size is set then the ESDK MUST fail if the frame length set in the header is greater than Max Body Size.